Inclusive Engagement Techniques and Approaches

 Before

-• Identify any activities that would be appropriate to incorporate into the workshop such as vision walls, project models or mapping exercises.
+• Identify any activities that would be appropriate to incorporate into the workshop such as vision walls, project models, mapping exercises or a design-focused activity.

 • Develop an agenda.